chrislatimer/minidevjam/lab_appendix2.md

 ![Image](images/lab_appendix2/image03.png)

-* Select **Response Cache**, rename to something descriptive like “Cache for Employees” and click on the **Add** button to add the Response Cache policy.
+* Select **Response Cache**, rename to something descriptive like “Cache for Orders” and click on the **Add** button to add the Response Cache policy.

 ![Image](images/lab_appendix2/image04.png)